-COMMENTARY ON PUBLIC RULING BR Pub 00/04
+Inland Revenue Te Tari Taake COMMENTARY ON PUBLIC RULING BR Pub 04/01

-This commentary is not a legally binding statement, but is intended to provide assistance in understanding and applying the conclusions reached in Public Ruling BR Pub 00/04 ("the Ruling").
+This commentary is not a legally binding statement, but is intended to provide assistance in understanding and applying the conclusions reached in Public Ruling BR Pub 04/01 ("the Ruling").

-The subject matter covered in this Ruling was previously dealt with by BR Pub 95/12 and in Tax Information Bulletin Vol 7, No 7 (January 1996), at page 17.
-This Ruling applies for the period from 1 March 1999 to 29 February 2004.
+The subject matter covered in this Ruling was previously dealt with by BR Pub 95/12 published in Tax Information Bulletin Vol 7, No 7 (January 1996), at page 17 and BR Pub 00/04 published in Tax Information Bulletin Vol 12, No 6 (June 2000), at page 4.
+This Ruling applies for the period from 1 March 2004 for an indefinite period.